Mino

 -

-You can change your planner’s name by tapping the middle button below the planner cover.
+You can change your journal’s name by tapping the middle button below the journal cover.

 From there, you can either shuffle the name to use one of the suggested names or type in your own custom name.